Skip to content

 Diagram of four common causes surrounding Valorant: stale driver, power state, overlay, Vanguard

 Order matters.
 People grab the settings panel first and stop when something seems to work — that hides the real culprit further up the stack.
 Riot’s official Valorant support page confirms that step 1 of any FPS troubleshooting is updating to a current GPU driver, before any in-game setting changes.
-In our testing across all 3 rigs, settings tinkering helped a little, the driver update helped a lot, and the power plan helped more than expected on the laptop.
+Settings tinkering usually helps a little, the driver update helps a lot, and the power plan tends to help most on a laptop.

 If the drop arrived suddenly, the trigger is almost always 1 of 3 events: a Windows feature update landed overnight, Valorant patched, or NVIDIA / AMD pushed a new driver.
 The fix order below covers all three.